2 Enid companies receive state business assistance award

-Enid manufacturers PT (Parrish Enterprises )and No Man’s Land Foods were recognized as recipients of Oklahoma Manufacturing Reboot Program, according to Enid Regional Development Alliance.
+ENID, Okla. — Enid manufacturers PT (Parrish Enterprises) and No Man’s Land Foods were recognized as recipients of Oklahoma Manufacturing Reboot Program, according to Enid Regional Development Alliance.

 Oklahoma Manufacturing Reboot Program was designed to assist state manufacturers as they retool to develop new products or expand current capabilities.